jblanco89/MLOps_zoomcamp_course/README.md

 )
 ORDER BY index DESC;
 ```
-Using Bigquery we get data table like this:
+Using BigQuery we get data table like this:

 ![Bigquery stock prices](./img/bigquery.png)

 As a result, we'll be able to see the following dashboard:
 ![Dashboard](./img/Dashboard_1.png)

-## Makefile and Dockefile
+## Makefile and Dockerfile

 ### Dockerfile
 ```docker